nonas-hunter/adventure-generator/README.md

 **Questions**
 - Is there a way to run python code on a website?

+## Code Review
+Most of this project has been written.
+So far, the skeletal structure of the language model has been implemented as well as the main, controller, and view classes.
+The biggest challenge being faced right now is figuring out a way to train the model using a unique dataset.
+As a result, the training function and text request function have been delayed.
+The model class has also been delayed since it heavily relies on the output of the language model.

 ## Running the Code
 To run the code you will need the following packages: